-All records held by the NHS are subject to the Records Management Code of Practice for Health and Social Care Act 2016 (the Code).
+All records held by the NHS are subject to the Records Management Code of Practice 2021.
 The Code sets out best practice guidance on how long we should keep your patient information before we are able to review and securely dispose of it.

-Personal information we hold about you is deemed to be ‘necessary for the performance of a task carried out in the public interest or in the exercise of official authority’ and necessary for ‘medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems’ as set out in Article 6(1)(e) and 9(2)(h) of the General Data Protection Regulations (GDPR).
+Personal information we hold about you is deemed to be ‘necessary for the performance of a task carried out in the public interest or in the exercise of official authority’ and necessary for ‘medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems’ as set out in Article 6(1)(e) and 9(2)(h) of the UK General Data Protection Regulation (UK GDPR).